projectsveltos/sveltos/docs/addons/profile.md

 Profile is a namespace-scoped resource.
 It can only match clusters and reference resources within its own namespace.

+### Pause Annotation

+Pausing a ClusterProfile with the `profile.projectsveltos.io/paused` annotation prevents Sveltos from performing any reconciliation.
+This effectively freezes the ClusterProfile in its current state, ensuring that no changes are applied to the clusters it manages.

 ### Spec.ClusterSelector

 *clusterSelector* field is used to specify which managed clusters should receive the add-ons and applications defined in the configuration.